X-Ry/x-ry.github.io/_posts/2018-12-22-6-Years-of-First-Robotics.md

 ---
-title: 6 Years of First Robotics
+title: "6 Years of First Robotics"
+date: '2018-7-23 10:52	pm'
+description: '6 Years '
+author: ryann

 layout: post
-date: 2018-12-22

 tag:
+  - Robots
-  - project
+  - code
-  - FLL
+  - hacker
-author: RyanNewkirk
-projects: false
-description:  6 Years of First Robotics

 published: true
+comments: false
 ---

 <span class="drop-cap">I</span>t's all started 6 years ago when I moved to Lincoln Park.
 On the first day, I got invited to join a FLL( First Lego League) team.
 In the past 6 years, I've designed, built many robots, competed in regional and state comptitions.
 Aside from winning countless medals, this journey awarded me with rich experiences in the filed of engineering and a group of wonderful friends.
 Here are some specical moments.